Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization: Minimization method and consistent estimators for limiting covariance matrix

 \textbf{Monte Carlo Estimation.} Given an estimator $\hat{\bm{p}}_n$ for $\bm{p}_0$, by Monte Carlo methods, one may get an estimator for the covariance matrix, $\bm{\Sigma}_n(\hat{\bm{p}}_n)$, of $n^{-1/2}\bm{S}_{n}$, when the vector of stratification factors has a pmf given by $\hat{\bm{p}}_n$.

 Specifically, let $B$ be a large number, indicating the total number of repetitions.
-For the $b$-th repetition with $b \in [B]$, we generate a sequence of vectors of stratification factors $\{\bm{Z}_i^{(b)}: i \in [n]\}$ from the pmf $\hat{\bm{p}}_n$, follow the marginal design to make assignments, and compute the within-stratum imbalances $\bm{S}_n^{(b)}$.
+For the $b$-th repetition with $b \in [B]$, we generate a sequence of vectors of stratification factors $\{\bm{Z}_i^{(b)}: i \in [n]\}$ from the pmf $\hat{\bm{p}}_n$, follow the minimization method to make assignments, and compute the within-stratum imbalances $\bm{S}_n^{(b)}$.
 Finally, we report the empirical covariance matrix of $\{n^{-1/2} \bm{S}_n^{b}: b \in [B]\}$ as our estimator, that is,

 where $\hat{\bm{\mu}}^{B}(\hat{\bm{p}}_n) = B^{-1} \sum_{b=1}^{B} (n^{-1/2}\bm{S}_n^{(b)})$ is the empirical mean vector.